-Join Jim Stice for an in-depth discussion in this video Tesla and tax planning, part of Income Tax Fundamentals.
+Join Jim Stice for an in-depth discussion in this video Tesla and tax planning, part of Finance Foundations: Income Taxes.

 - The payment of income taxes is a large and important business expense. - For example, every year Microsoft spends as much paying its income taxes, five billion dollars, as it does on all its other general and administrative expenses combined.
 Procter & Gamble, the large consumer products company, spends more on income taxes each year, about three billion dollars, than it does on researching and developing new products, only about two billion dollars. - So, businesses are very careful to plan their operations to legally minimize the income taxes that they pay.

 - In fact, countries, provinces, and states use their income tax rules as bargaining tools to attract businesses to their areas, bringing jobs and other economic activities. - Let us give you one example.
 Have you ever seen a Tesla electric car? - As a matter of fact, I have seen one, parked in front of a hotel in Hong Kong.
 I looked at it, but I didn't dare touch it. - A big problem, maybe the big technical problem with electric cars is battery technology. - Correct.
 Battery costs, charging time, and travel distance on one charge are key battery technology challenges.

 - In 2014, Tesla Motors negotiated with many different states in the United States as the company decided where to build a large lithium ion battery factory.
 The factory is expected to cost five billion dollars to build and is expected to employ 6500 people when it is in full operation. - The U.S. States of Nevada, Texas, New Mexico, Arizona, and California offered tax breaks to Tesla to induce the company to locate the battery factory in their state.